Why Am I Always Depressed? How To Be Happy Again

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-What does depression really feel like?
+What does depression feel like?

-• Feeling sad, empty, or anxious.
+• Feeling sad or empty.
 While everyone experiences sadness from time to time, it’s essential to understand that depression is more than feeling sad.
 People living with depression may face these symptoms regularly and for long periods with little or no improvement.

 • Increased irritability.
 Feeling irritable, restless, or cranky or being more easily agitated may all be responses to depression.

 • Experiencing a loss of interest.
 A person with depression may be disinterested in hobbies or activities that used to bring them joy.
-A low sex drive may also be a sign.

 • Difficulty concentrating.
 Simple things like reading a magazine or watching a TV series may become challenging.
 Many people with depression are unable to focus on tasks.
-They may have a hard time remembering things or making decisions.
+They may also have a hard time remembering things or making decisions.

 • Changes in appetite.
-Depression can affect someone’s appetite in many ways, and these changes can lead to involuntary weight gain or loss.
+Depression can affect a person’s appetite in many ways, and these changes can lead to involuntary weight gain or loss.
 Some people may eat in excess, even if they aren’t hungry.
 Others may lose their appetite entirely and, in some cases, skip several meals without thinking about it.
 Other people may go back and forth between the two extremes.

 • Changes in sleep patterns.
 People experiencing depression may wake up too early or have trouble falling or staying asleep, but the opposite can also happen, resulting in sleeping much longer than usual.